tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 ## Step 4: Create a description for the swagpath

-To create a description for you swagpath you first need to enable the excerpt and custom field toolbars in Wordpress.
+To create a description for you swagpath you first need to enable the excerpt toolbar in Wordpress.
 We'll show you how now.

 1. Click on "Screen Options" in the upper right.